Foundations of Static and Dynamic Absolute Concentration Robustness: Abstract

 \section{Abstract}

-Absolute Concentration Robustness (ACR) was introduced by Shinar and Feinberg \cite{shinar2010structural} as a way to define robustness of equilibrium species concentration in a mass action dynamical system.
+Absolute Concentration Robustness (ACR) was introduced by Shinar and Feinberg \cite{shinar2010structural} as robustness of equilibrium species concentration in a mass action dynamical system.
 Their aim was to devise a mathematical condition that will ensure robustness in the function of the biological system being modeled.
 The robustness of function rests on what we refer to as {\em empirical robustness} -- the concentration of a species remains unvarying, when measured in the long run, across arbitrary initial conditions.
-While there is a positive correlation between ACR and empirical robustness, ACR is neither necessary nor sufficient for empirical robustness, a fact that can be noticed even in simple biochemical systems.
-To develop a stronger connection with empirical robustness, we define {\em dynamic ACR}, a property related to dynamics, rather than only to equilibrium behavior, and one that guarantees convergence to a robust value.
-We distinguish between {\em wide basin} and {\em narrow basin} versions of dynamic ACR, related to the size of the set of initial values that do not result in convergence to the robust value.
-We give numerous examples which help distinguish the various flavors of ACR as well as clearly illustrate and circumscribe the conditions that appear in the definitions.
-We discuss general dynamical systems with ACR properties as well as parametrized families of dynamical systems related to reaction networks.
-We discuss connections between ACR and complex balance, two notions central to the theory of reaction networks.
-We give precise conditions for presence and absence of dynamic ACR in complex balanced systems, which in turn yields a large body of reaction networks with dynamic ACR. ~\\ 0.02in {\bf Keywords: reaction networks, absolute concentration robustness, ACR, robustness, empirical robustness, functional robustness, mass action systems}
+Even simple examples show that the ACR notion introduced in \cite{shinar2010structural} (here referred to as {\em static ACR}) is neither necessary nor sufficient for empirical robustness.
+To make a stronger connection with empirical robustness, we define {\em dynamic ACR}, a property related to long-term, global dynamics, rather than only to equilibrium behavior.
+We discuss general dynamical systems with dynamic ACR properties as well as parametrized families of dynamical systems related to reaction networks.
+We find necessary and sufficient conditions for dynamic ACR in complex balanced reaction networks, a class of networks that is central to the theory of reaction networks. ~\\ 0.02in {\bf Keywords: reaction networks, absolute concentration robustness, ACR, robustness, empirical robustness, functional robustness, mass action systems}